cg2wilson/cg2wilson.github.io/announcements.md

 title: Announcements
 #subtitle:
 ---

+# 9/23 Office Hours

+I have a doctor's appointment on Tuesday, 9/23 so office hours that day will be on Zoom.
+If you have questions, reach out via Discord or email.

 # 9/3 Office Hours

 Due to the SEM Division meeting, I will not be in my office from 11-12pm on Tuesday, 9/3.
 I will, however, be able to answer emails during that time.